 Mountain Hardwear has long been known to make high quality sleeping bags for serious mountaineers, backpackers, and many other athletes.
 While this is a great for those that take their sport very serious or who have a big enough pocket book for the best of the best, it sometimes prevents the majority of people outside this bubble from getting to play.
 For many people, it’s hard to justify getting into a sport and spending thousands of dollars, not knowing whether you are going to like it.
 As of recent times, Mountain Hardwear has been making some great price point products such as tents and sleeping bags including the Mountain Hardwear Hotbed Torch 0 degree sleeping bag.
-This sleeping bag comes in at the friendly price of $189 for a size regular.
+This sleeping bag comes in at the friendly price for a size regular.

 Sleeping Bag Warmth